vex-xcc/lesson-w05d02-react-state/08-quiz-time.md

 **Answer**

 Correct Answer: 1
->Explanation: It's not, because while all of the map specific syntax is correct, you would call the prop with this.props.Bear - with an s on props.
+>Explanation: It's not, because while all of the map specific syntax is correct, you would call the prop with this.props.Juice - with an `s` on props.

 <br>